keenlabs/Keen-Docs/source/getting_started_guide.rst

 Through our data analysis API, you'll have access to a number of different tools.
 But, for the moment, let's just worry about one - counts.
 It does exactly what it sounds like it does - counts the number of times an event has occurred.

 We'll try a very simple version of a count here.
 The first query string parameter is the "api_key".
 You know where to find this from earlier.
-The second parameter is the name of the Event Collection "collection" (e.g. purchases) where we want to do analysis.
+The second parameter is the "event_collection" (e.g. purchases) where we want to do analysis.

 Replace the <PROJECT_ID>, <API_KEY>, and <EVENT_COLLECTON_NAME> with your own, then enter this request in your browser bar.